The Odysseus project is a long-life, low-cost nickel sulphide redevelopment project in Western Australia. Discovered in 2010, Odysseus is among…

-The project's pre-feasibility study was completed in September 2016 and the feasibility study was completed in July 2017.
-Early works construction is underway with the expectation of achieving first gold pour from Aurizona by the end of 2018.
+The project’s pre-feasibility study was completed in September 2016 and the feasibility study was completed in July 2017.
+Early works construction commenced in the third quarter of 2017, and first gold pour from Aurizona is expected by the end of 2018.

-Based on the feasibility study, the mine is expected to produce an average of 136,000oz of gold a year during its initial mine life of 6.5 years, upon reopening.
+With an expected investment of $146m, the mine is forecast to produce an average of 136,000oz of gold a year during its initial mine life of 6.5 years, upon reopening.